 The most significant risks for organisations can be those they're only aware of once it's too late.
 Employees or customers are notoriously reluctant to raise issues, meaning they're often only uncovered and dealt with once they become serious problems.
-Whether the problem is poor service, safety red flags, or human resources issues like workplace bullying, fraud, discrimination, and sexual harassment, anonymous reporting encourages people to speak up and share important information without fear of reprisal.
+Whether the problem is poor service, work health and safety red flags, or human resources issues like workplace bullying, fraud, discrimination, and sexual harassment, anonymous reporting encourages people to speak up and share important information without fear of reprisal.

 As businesses strive to foster an environment of trust and accountability, anonymous reporting stands out as both a tool and a topic of debate.
 This guide delves into the intricacies of reporting and the rewards of implementing a whistleblowing platform.

 Anonymous reporting allows individuals to flag concerns or provide feedback without revealing their identity.
 Unlike confidential reporting, where the identity is known to a select few but protected from wider dissemination, anonymous reporting ensures complete anonymity and privacy.
 The essence is to create a safe space, free from the fear of retaliation or bias, where workplace issues can be brought to attention, empowering employees, clients or students.

 Key question: Is anonymous reporting the same as whistleblowing?

 Key question: Is anonymous reporting really anonymous?